PLEASE REFER TO THIS DOCUMENT WHEN PREPARING A STATEMENT OF INTEREST.

 Addressing Barriers to Equal Participation

 DRL strives to ensure its projects advance the rights and uphold the dignity of all persons.
 As the U.S. government’s lead bureau dedicated to promoting democratic governance, DRL requests a programming approach dedicated to strengthening inclusive societies as a necessary pillar of strong democracies.
-Violence targeting any members of society undermines collective security and threatens democracy.
-DRL supports program models that assess and address the barriers to access created by violence and discrimination targeting individuals and groups based on their religion, gender, ethnicity or sexual orientation.
-Applicants should describe how programming affects all of its beneficiaries, including support that specifically targets communities under threat of violence and discrimination.
+Discrimination, violence, inequity, and inequality targeting any members of society undermines collective security and threatens democracy.
+DRL prioritizes inclusive and integrated program models that assess and address the barriers to access for individuals and groups based on their race, ethnicity, religion, income, geography, gender identity, sexual orientation, or disability.
+The proposal should also demonstrate how the program will further engagement in underserved communities and with individuals from underserved communities.
+Applicants should describe how programming will impact all of its beneficiaries, including support for underserved and underrepresented communities.
 This approach should be an integral part of both the concept and explicit design of all proposed project activities and objectives.
 Strong proposals will provide specific analysis, measures, and corresponding targets as appropriate.
-Stakeholders shall identify the difference between opportunities and barriers to access and design programs that do not perpetuate these inequalities but rather enhance programmatic impact by including all people in society.
-The goal of this approach is to bring communities and those in power together in support of stable and secure societies.
+Stakeholders shall identify the difference between opportunities and barriers to access, and design programs accordingly to not perpetuate these inequalities, but rather enhance programmatic impact by including all people in society.
+The goal of this approach is to bring communities and those in power together in support of more stable and secure societies.